-Following the Glisco transaction, the Company concluded that Glisco Capital Partners II, Glisco Capital Partners III and Glisco Manager Holdings LP are VIEs and that the Company is not the primary beneficiary of these VIEs.
+The Company has concluded that Glisco Capital Partners II, Glisco Capital Partners III and Glisco Manager Holdings LP are VIEs and that the Company is not the primary beneficiary of these VIEs.
 The Company's assessment of the primary beneficiary of these entities included assessing which parties have the power to significantly impact the economic performance of these entities and the obligation to absorb losses, which could be potentially significant to the entities, or the right to receive benefits from the entities that could be potentially significant.
-Neither the Company nor its related parties will have the ability to make decisions that significantly impact the economic performance of \$3,174 and \$3,408 included in its Unaudited Condensed Consolidated Statements of Financial Condition at March 31, 2022 and December 31, 2021, respectively, related to these unconsolidated VIEs, representing the carrying value of the Company's investments in the entities.
-The Company's exposure to the obligations of these VIEs is generally limited to its investments in these entities.
-The Company's maximum exposure to loss as of March 31, 2022 and December 31, 2021 was \$5,473 and \$5,715, respectively, which represents the carrying value of the Company's investments in these VIEs, as well as any unfunded commitments to the current and future funds.
+Neither the Company nor its related parties will have the ability to make decisions that significantly impact the economic performance of these entities.
+Further, as a limited partner in these entities, the Company does not possess substantive participating rights.
+The Company had assets of \$3,107 and \$3,408 included in its Unaudited Condensed Consolidated Statements of Financial Condition at September 30, 2022 and December 31, 2021, respectively, related to these unconsolidated VIEs, representing the carrying value of the Company's maximum exposure to loss as of September 30, 2022 and December 31, 2021 was \$5,395 and \$5,715, respectively, which represents the carrying value of the Company's investments in these VIEs, as well as any unfunded commitments to the current and future funds.